msikma/projinfo/readme.md

 ### Running automatically on directory change

 This script should be set up so that it triggers automatically whenever entering a project folder.
-On Fish Shell it needs to run on a change of the `dirprev` variable.
+On Fish Shell it needs to run on a change of the `dirprev` variable:

-To set up a trigger so that this script gets run whenever entering a project folder, on Fish Shell it needs to run on a change of the 'dirprev' variable:

 ```fish
 function check_node_project \